Updated February 29, 2024

 Whenever you add funds or edit your Pie, M1 will automatically buy and sell investments for you.
 It'll also rebalance your portfolio when your Pie drifts from your original allocation.
 This is usually a time-consuming task to do yourself.
 But with M1, you can just rebalance with one click.

-If you're not sure what to invest in, M1 also offers 80+ prebuilt portfolios created by their experts.
+If you're not sure what to invest in, M1 also offers 60+ ready-made Model Portfolios.

 Best for: